geneontology/go-annotation/specs/gpad-gpi-2-0.md

   ### - In GPAD and GPI, NCBI taxon ids are prefixed with 'NCBITaxon:' to indicate the source of the id, e.g. NCBITaxon:6239
   ### - In GPAD, Annotation_Extensions in column 11 use a Relation_ID, rather than a Relation_Symbol, in the Relational_Expression.
   ### - In GPAD, the date is now in the format: YYYY-MM-DD (i.e. dashes between year, month, and day)
-  ### - In GPI, the entity type in column 6 is captured using an ID from the Molecular Sequence Ontology.
+  ### - In GPI, the entity type in column 6 is captured using an ID from the Sequence Ontology.
   ### - Extensions in file names are: \*.gpad and \*.gpi

 # Outline